abdulhafeez1724/webpad/README.md

 # Webpad
 10 day collaborative project for getting good at Web development (anyone can join).
-Webpad is a web app that can be used to save notes, no matter how big they are.
+Webpad is a web app that can be used to save notes online, no matter how big they are.

 This is a small yet complex project which is to be developed using HTML, CSS, Reactjs for frontend and PHP for backend.
 Also, some C++ maybe required to handle the server requests(custom).